Trifall/lsu-baseball-scraper/README.md

 - Organizes data by season for easy analysis
 - Logs to both console and file

+## Note

+This script runs sequentially, but it could be modified to run all of the scraping in parallel.
+I did not do this because I did not want to overload the LSU Sports website with too many requests and I don't know how many requests they allow or can handle.

 ## Requirements

 - Python 3.6+